Simulcast to 3rd party platforms

 📘

 We’re constantly upscaling our APIs and adding more simulcast targets from other popular platforms.
-Please react out to us if you have any other specific requirements.
+Contact FastPix support if you require support for a specific platform.

 📘